add link in OSX Applications folder

 much more aesthetically pleasing.
 Any comments?

-#6 Updated by Timothy McPhillips about 12 years ago
+#6 Updated by Timothy McPhillips over 12 years ago

 Dan's suggestion that the folder structure in the OS X installation mimic the development version checked out of CVS brings up an interesting point.
 Who are we making the installer for?